-- m.
-Open the display and remove the rubber spacer strips. - n.
-Replace the hinge cover by positioning the cover over the bottom of the display, rotating the cover upward, sliding it to the left, and then replacing the screw. - 10.
-If you need to remove the hub board from the display: - a.
+- 10. To remove the hub board from the display: - a.
 Disconnect the hub cable from the ZIF connector (1) on the hub board. - b.
 Disconnect the camera cable from the ZIF connector (2) on the hub board. - c.
-Disconnect the ambient color sensor cable from the reverse ZIF connector on the hub board (3). - d.
+Disconnect the ambient color sensor cable from the reverse ZIF connector (3) on the hub board. - d.
 Release the board from the display rear cover (4).
-You may need to use a tool.
+You might need to use a tool.

-The hub boards are available as spare part numbers N08541-001 and N08542-001.
+The hub boards are available as spare part numbers N08541-001 for models with an RGB + IR camera and N08542-001 for models with an RGB camera.

-11. If you need to remove the remove the ambient color sensor from the display, disconnect the cable from the reverse ZIF connector on the board (1), and then use a tool (2) to release the sensor from the computer (3).
+11. To remove the ambient color sensor from the display, disconnect the cable from the reverse ZIF connector (1) on the board, and then use a tool (2) to release the sensor from the computer.